 | DemandBird โ API-safe | B2B teams: analytics + scheduling in one | Medium (post performance, history) | Yes โ 10+ platforms | $21.75/mo (annual) |

-| Shield Analytics โ Non-compliant | Shutting down | Was high โ now shutting down | No | โ |
+| Shield Analytics โ Non-compliant | Shut down (May 2026) | Was high; now shut down | No | โ |

 | Taplio โ Non-compliant | Content inspiration + trending post ideas | Medium (post + follower trends) | Yes โ unstable (unofficial API) | $39/mo |